ronboger/ronboger.github.io/_posts/2017-11-24-spanish-learning.md

 Learn to have patience with your studies.
 Easier said than done, but **try to view language learning as something without a deadline**.
 Do a trip if you can, but if you can't, find fun native speakers.

 In the anthropological community, it's common for anthropologists to go to a new area with an unwritten tribal language and become fluent in it.
 If you move somewhere where you don't speak the language and **have an intense interest in communicating with others**, your chance of success will increase substantially.
+[Stephen Krashen](https://en.wikipedia.org/wiki/Stephen_Krashen), professor emeritus at University of Southern California, refers to this as "comprehensible input".
+I went to a talk of his at [LangFest 2018](https://montreal.langfest.org/) and loved it - leaving a short summary of his take [here](http://www.sk.com.br/sk-krash.html).

 So in summary.